-The MBE9A4B is a very powerful ECU for its cost and has the same map designs as the more advanced ECU’s in the MBE Range. it has 16-bit Fuel & ignition maps for ultra-fine adjustment.
-They also have 16 load sites and 64 speed sites which are movable to allow ultra-fine tuning especially.
+The MBE9A4B is a very powerful ECU for its cost and has the same map designs as the more advanced ECU’s in the MBE Range.
+It has 16-bit Fuel & ignition maps for ultra-fine adjustment.
+They also have 16 load sites and 64 speed sites which are movable to allow ultra-fine tuning.
 This feature is useful for engines that are highly tuned and can have very fussy requirements.

 This ECU is designed for sequential fuelling on engines up to 4 cylinders (high impedance injectors).
 It can run Wasted Spark or Coil on plug engines up to 4 cylinders.
 Specifically designed to allow the user to optimize the fuel & ignition settings to get the best out of an engine.
 It uses USB communication from your laptop, which is then converted into CAN by a small piece of hardware (MBE985).
 The MBE985 hardware is a more stable system, used by car manufacturers worldwide.

 All MBE ECUs will be loaded with a start base map free of charge.
 It is also possible to build more advanced maps with additional features and function, please Contact Us for more information.
 In addition, they are capable of being adjusted by the user via a computer.
 All ECUs are fully tested during manufacture and again before dispatch once the map has been loaded.

 Most manufacturers use inductive type crank sensors.
 If your engine uses the hall effect type, MBE ECUs can be built to order with this type of input.